Kurilian Bobtail: History

 This new breed is not well known outside of its native territories.
 Though it is a native to Japan with a long history on a chain of islands, known as the Kurils, that runs from the easternmost point of Russia to the tip of Japan's Hokkaido Island.
 Also known as the Kuril Bobtail or the Curilsk Bobtail, because the Kuril Islands are Russian-owned, this breed is being developed and promoted as a Russian aboriginal breed that is separate and distinct from the Japanese Bobtail.

-There are several versions of the origin of the breed.
-The main origin of the breed is considered to be from a mixture (crossbreeding) of Japanese Bobtail cats with Siberian cats brought by sailors to the Kuril Islands.
-It was adopted by the WCF in 1994.
+There are around several versions of the origin of the breed.
+Genetic studies may eventually demonstrate the breed's true origin and connection to other cat breeds.

+The main suggested origin story is that the breed is a result of the crossbreeding between the landraces of the Japanese Bobtail cats with Siberian cats brought by sailors to the Kuril Islands.

+While possibly closely related to the Japanese Bobtail - both share the same kind of kinked, short tail, but the Japanese is leaner, more angular and less cobby - the Kurilian originated on the opposite side of Eurasia.
+Hence, it is suggested to rather be related to the similarly named Karelian Bobtail of western Russia and Finland, instead of the Japanese Bobtail.

+Just as the Japanese Bobtail and tailless-to-short-tailed Manx arose independently on islands a world apart, the Kurilian's bobbed tail may be an isolated spontaneous mutation that became common on the Kuril and Sakhalin islands because of the limited genetic diversity of island biogeography (an example of the founder effect and, at the sub-specific level [sic], of the species-area curve).